 - Amortized cost Assets that are held for collection of contractual cash flows where those cash flows are solely payments of principal and interest are measured at amortized cost.
 Interest revenue is calculated using the effective interest method and gains or losses arising from impairment, foreign exchange and derecognition are recognized in net income.
-Financial assets measured at amortized cost are comprised of cash equivalents, SaskCentral liquidity deposits, member loans receivable and accrued interest thereon. - Fair value through other comprehensive income Assets that are held for collection of contractual cash flows and for selling the financial assets, and for which the contractual cash flows are solely payments of principal and interest, are measured at fair value through other comprehensive income.
+Financial assets measured at amortized cost are comprised of cash equivalents, SaskCentral liquidity deposits, Concentra Bank investments, member loans receivable and accrued interest thereon. - Fair value through other comprehensive income Assets that are held for collection of contractual cash flows and for selling the financial assets, and for which the contractual cash flows are solely payments of principal and interest, are measured at fair value through other comprehensive income.
 Interest income calculated using the effective interest method and gains or losses arising from impairment and foreign exchange are recognized in net income.
 All other changes in the carrying amount of the financial assets are recognized in other comprehensive income.
 Upon derecognition, the cumulative gain or loss previously recognized in other comprehensive income is reclassified to net income.
-The Credit Union does not hold any financial assets measured at fair value through other comprehensive income. - Mandatorily at fair value through profit or loss Assets that do not meet the criteria to be measured at amortized cost, or fair value through other comprehensive income, are measured at fair value through profit or loss.
-All interest income and changes in the financial assets' carrying amount are recognized in net income.
-Financial assets mandatorily measured at fair value through profit or loss are comprised of cash. - Designated at fair value through profit or loss On initial recognition, the Credit Union may irrevocably designate a financial asset to be measured at fair value through profit or loss in order to eliminate or significantly reduce an accounting mismatch that would otherwise arise from measuring assets or liabilities, or recognizing the gains and losses on them, on different bases.
-All interest income and changes in the financial assets' carrying amount are recognized in net income.
-The Credit Union does not hold any financial assets designated to be measured at fair value through profit or loss.
+The Credit Union does not hold any financial assets measured at fair value through other comprehensive income.